-For each vacancy, the Council surveys every active and every in-state inactive and retired member of the Alaska Bar Association.
-Surveys are distributed primarily by email, although a small percentage of paper surveys are mailed.
+The surveys are distributed primarily by email, although a small number of paper surveys are mailed to those who request them.
 The electronic survey reduces the Council's costs without negatively affecting the response rate.
-About 90 percent of survey responses are electronic.
+Over 90 percent of survey responses are electronic.

-The survey asks respondents to rate applicants on a numeric scale based on their professional competence, integrity, fairness, judicial temperament, suitability of experience, and overall qualifications.
-Respondents may also submit narrative comments.
-Comments are shared with applicants after the comments have been edited to preserve the anonymity of survey respondents.
-Council members do not consider unsigned comments unless the comments are substantiated, corroborated, or acknowledged by the applicant.
+In addition to the numeric ratings, survey respondents may write narrative comments about the applicants.
+These comments are shared with applicants after the comments have been edited to preserve the anonymity of survey respondents.
+While the Council accepts unsigned comments on the Bar survey, Council members do not consider the unsigned comments unless they are substantiated, corroborated, or acknowledged by the applicant.